top of page

 First Prize for “The Significant Furniture” International Competition “Aldo Morelato Foundation” for Applied Art in the Furniture Sector.

-The sustainable installation "The Sunflowers", near to the Opera House, made the front page of the Sydney Herald in 2018.
+In 2018, Francesco gained widespread attention for his sustainable installation "The Sunflowers" near the Opera House, which was prominently featured on the front page of the Sydney Herald.

 BEDA_LOGOTYPE%20web_edited.jpg